 The Chief Executive Officer and Chief Financial Officer of the Company are responsible for establishing and maintaining appropriate information systems, procedures and controls to ensure that information used internally and disclosed externally is complete, reliable and timely.
-They are also responsible for establishing adequate internal controls over financial reporting to provide sufficient knowledge to support the representations made in this MD&A and the Company's Consolidated Financial Statements for the year ended December 31, 2017 (together the "Annual Filings").
+They are also responsible for establishing adequate internal controls over financial reporting to provide sufficient knowledge to support the representations made in this MD&A and the Company's Audited Consolidated Annual Financial Statements for the period ended December 31, 2018 (together the "Annual Filings").